 As for your own maintenance regime, you can undertake it at pretty much any time of the year that you want.
 However, spring and summer are the recommended seasons for obvious reasons.
 That’s when everybody is looking after their lawn and pulling out their tools.
 This will be far easier than taking care of a lawnmower during the fall or winter!

-The very first thing you should do is check and change your mower’s oil.
+The very first thing you should do is check and change your mower’s oil (I’ve written an in depth article about what oil to use in your Lawn mower here).
 Just as you would take your car in for its annual oil changes, the lawnmower needs them desperately as well (you will want to change it after every few uses or so).
 Check the oil to see if there is any debris or discoloration.
 If there are either of these things, you must change the oil.

 Remove the spark plug and allow the oil to drain into a container (which you will need to safely dispose of).
 Once the oil has drained, fill the tank back up.
 Make sure you don’t slack on this.
 Contaminated oil is one of the worst things you can let your mower sit with because it can be pretty damaging.